timothyahwang/openvm/docs/crates/benchmarks.md

 ### Flamegraphs

+While traditional flamegraphs generated from instrumenting a proving binary run on the host machine are useful, for more detailed profiling we generate special flamegraphs that visualize VM-specific metrics such as cycle counts and trace cell usage with stack traces.
-Flamegraphs to visualize the metrics collected by the VM cycle tracker can be generated if you have [inferno-flamegraph](https://crates.io/crates/inferno) installed.
+These flamegraphs can be generated if you have [inferno-flamegraph](https://crates.io/crates/inferno) installed.
 Install via

 ```bash
 cargo install inferno